Probing the redshift evolution and sub-populations of binary neutron stars with the Einstein Telescope

 \section{Conclusions}

-The formation pathway of BNSs remains largely unconstrained.
-Different assumptions on mass transfer lead to widely varying predicted populations, and the detection of GW190425 by the LVK highlighted the possibility that a significant fraction of BNSs form through unstable “case BB” mass transfer, with much shorter time delays than the rest of the population~\citep{Romero-Shaw:2020aaj,Galaudage:2020zst}.
-In this scenario, two BNS subpopulations with distinct redshift evolutions could coexist.
-In this paper, we explore the ability of future ground-based facilities such as ET to probe this possibility.
+Despite major progress over the last decade, the formation pathways of BNSs remain uncertain.
+In particular, the number of mass transfer episodes and the criterion for their stability have a strong influence on the properties of the resulting population yet are still not fully understood.
+The redshift distribution of BNS mergers provides an observational handle on BNS formation processes, since it encodes the distribution of time delays between binary formation and coalescence and therefore the initial BNS orbital separation.
+Moreover, BNS masses could also be correlated with the formation channel.
+The detection of GW190425 by LVK highlighted the possibility that a significant fraction of BNSs may form through unstable 'case BB' mass transfer, resulting in much shorter delay times than the rest of the population~\citep{2020MNRAS.496L..64R,2021ApJ...909L..19G}.
+In this scenario, two BNS sub-populations with distinct redshift evolutions could coexist.
+In this paper, we explore the ability of future ground-based facilities such as the ET to characterise the time-delay distribution of BNSs and to probe the existence of distinct sub-populations.

-Using the latest estimate of the BNS merger rate by the LVK~\citep{LIGOScientific:2025pvj}, we generated mock BNS populations consisting of an equal mixture of light and heavy subpopulations, inspired by the parametric models of~\cite{Farrow:2019xnc,Galaudage:2020zst}.
-Assuming that the redshift distribution of each subpopulation is given by the convolution of the SFR with a time-delay distribution, we adopted a fixed, short time delay for heavy BNSs, while for light BNSs we assumed a power-law distribution with indices $\alpha_{\rm L}=-0.5, -1, -1.5$.
+Using the latest estimate of the BNS merger rate by the LVK~\citep{2025arXiv250818083T}, we generated mock BNS populations consisting of an equal mixture of light and heavy sub-populations, inspired by the parametric models of~\cite{2019ApJ...876...18F} and~\citet{2021ApJ...909L..19G}.
+Assuming that the redshift distribution of each sub-population is given by the convolution of the SFR with a time-delay distribution, we considered two scenarios.
+In the first, both light and heavy BNSs share a common time-delay distribution described by a power law, with index $\alpha_{\rm L} = -0.5, -1$, and $-1.5$.